- Download our Moving to Egypt Guide (PDF)

 While Egypt has recognised a need for inclusive education and support for students with different educational needs, this is still sorely lacking in the education system.
 This has mostly boiled down to a lack of understanding and awareness in Egypt around special needs and disability.

-That said, a new curriculum for children with special educational needs has been launched and hopefully this will lead to inclusive mainstream schooling where children with special educational needs receive the support they need while being taught alongside their peers.
+That said, a new curriculum for children with special educational needs has been launched, and hopefully this will lead to inclusive mainstream schooling where children with special educational needs receive the support they need while being taught alongside their peers.

 Tutors in Egypt

 Parents shouldn't struggle to find a tutor for their child in Egypt.
 Tutors are available for support in specific subjects, learning Arabic or adjusting to a new curriculum.
-There are many online tutor companies that parents can consider, most of which offer online or at home private tutoring.
+There are many online tutor companies that parents can consider, most of which offer online or at-home private tutoring.
 Private Tutors Egypt is an example of one such company.

 Expat Health Insurance

-Cigna Global Health Insurance
+Cigna Health Insurance

+Medical insurance specifically designed for expats.
 With Cigna, you won't have to rely on foreign public health care systems, which may not meet your needs.
 Cigna allows you to speak to a doctor on demand, for consultations or instant advice, wherever you are in the world.
 They also offer full cancer care across all levels of cover, and settle the cost of treatments directly with the provider.
-Cigna is currently offering a 10% discount for seniors (over 60) on their Silver package.

 Moving Internationally?